 And he turned into by far the biggest drug lord in Afghanistan.

-There's also the clan of Nassim Akunzada in the Helman province, who is another major recipient of CIA aid and who turned the Helmond into the world's most prolific opium, poppy, heroin, morphine-producing area in the world.
+There's also the clan of Nassim Akunzada in the Helman province, who is another major recipient of CIA aid and who turned the Helmond into the world's most prolific opium, poppy, heroin, morphine producing area in the world.

 The Taliban, we hear so much about the Taliban's oppression of women and making music illegal, and they do those things.

-The Taliban is an arch conservative movement whose ethics and Morality, I absolutely do not share.
+The Taliban is an arch conservative movement whose ethics and morality I absolutely do not share.

-Well, the Afghan people didn't like it either, all the drug trafficking that was going on in their country.
+All the drug trafficking that was going on in their country.

-And what made the Taliban popular originally was their suppression of the drug industry in Afghanistan?
+And what made the Taliban popular originally was their suppression of the drug industry in Afghanistan.

 They eliminated, they took over and eliminated all of the drug production that was taking place there because you can see how it's ideologically consistent with their Sharia law.